vicras/Leverx/DealerStat/README.md

 * redis:latest (redis-for-dealer-stat)
 * web application (dealer-stat)

-Application use
+Application use:

 - Redis on: _redisdb:6379_
 - Mysql on: _mysqldb:3306_

 Now, it is still impossible to use the email service in docker container for registration due to javax.net.ssl.SSLHandshakeException Could not converting socket to TLS
-_Will be fixed in future_
+_Will be fixed in the future._

 ## DATABASE: